RePRGM/Nimperiments/EvilLsassTwin/README.md

             echo "[-] Could Not Send Encryption Key to Server!"
 ```

-Lastly, the custom minidump function is not complete as of now.
+Also of note, the custom minidump function is not complete as of now.
 This means **only** NTLM hashes will be found by tools such as Mimikatz and Pypykatz.
 For anything else, you will need to configure the tool to use the `MiniDumpWriteDump` function which also will result in large (~50+ MB) dump files.
 It is because this custom function is not complete that the option to use the traditional API function is there.

+Lastly, the tool has **not** been tested being loaded reflectively.
+If this is what you want, a quote from @byt3bl33d3r on the [Offensive Nim](https://github.com/byt3bl33d3r/OffensiveNim) page:

+> By default, Nim doesn't generate PE's with a relocation table which is needed by most tools that reflectively load EXE's.

+> To generate a Nim executable with a relocation section you need to pass a few additional flags to the linker.

+> Specifically: --passL:-Wl,--dynamicbase

+> Full example command:

+> `nim c --passL:-Wl,--dynamicbase my_awesome_malwarez.nim`

 # Resources
 [Bill Demirkapi - Abusing Windows Implemention of Fork for Stealthy Memory Operations](https://billdemirkapi.me/abusing-windows-implementation-of-fork-for-stealthy-memory-operations/)